hyperledger/firefly/docs/architecture/blockchain_connector_framework.md

 },
 ```

-### Retrieving blockchain transaction errors
+### Retrieving EVM blockchain transaction errors

-For an EVM blockchain the error reason for a failed blockchain transaction is recorded through the `REVERT` op code, with a `REASON` set to the reason for the failure.
+The ability of a blockchain connector such as `firefly-evmconnect` to retrieve the reason for a transaction failure, is dependent on by the configuration of the blockchain it is connected to.
+For an EVM blockchain the reason why a transaction failed is recorded with the `REVERT` op code, with a `REASON` set to the reason for the failure.
 By default, most EVM clients do not store this reason in the transaction receipt.
 This is typically to reduce resource consumption such as memory usage in the client.
 It is usually possible to configure an EVM client to store the revert reason in the transaction receipt.
-For example Hyperledger Besu provides the `--revert-reason-enabled` configuration option.
+For example Hyperledger Besu™ provides the `--revert-reason-enabled` configuration option.
 If the transaction receipt does not contain the revert reason it is possible to request that an EVM client re-run the transaction and return a trace of all of the op-codes, including the final `REVERT` `REASON`.
 This can be a resource intensive request to submit to an EVM client, and is only available on archive nodes or for very recent blocks.

 The `firefly-evmconnect` blockchain connector attempts to obtain the reason for a transaction revert and include it in the `extraInfo` field.
 It uses the following mechanisms, in this order: